raganwald/raganwald.github.com/_posts/2013-04-02-explicit-versus-clever.md

 Me too!
 And if we are all thinking the exact same thing when we read or write the words "explicit" and "clever," there is nothing else to say on the subject.
 But consider this piece of code in JavaScript:

 {% highlight javascript %}
-var splat = require'allong.es').splat;
+var splat = require('allong.es').splat,
+    get = require('allong.es').get;

-var totals = splat('total')(orders);
+var totals = splat(get('total'))(orders);
 {% endhighlight %}

-`splat('total')(orders)` is not explicit if your knowledge of JavaScript is limited to the syntax, semantics, and standard libraries.
-To understand it, you need to know that `splat` is a function that produces a `flatMap`, and you need to know enough about functional programming to know what a flatMap is, or be able to relate it to `Array.prototype.map`.
+`splat(get('total'))(orders)` is not explicit if your knowledge of JavaScript is limited to the syntax, semantics, and standard libraries.
+To understand it, you need to know that `splat` is a function that produces a `flatMap`, that `get` turns a string into a property accessor, and you need to know enough about functional programming to know what a flatMap is, or be able to relate it to `Array.prototype.map`.

 If you're working all those out for the first time, it probably seems inordinately clever and an exercise in wankery.